 In 1839 they built a gasworks for lighting the Mill and in 1842 every house in the village had a gas light, the shop had four and there were streetlights.
 This was replaced by electricity generated by the Mill from around 1900.
 Sport was fostered and encouraged with cricket and football grounds from the mid 19th century.
 A bowling green and tennis courts were opened to mark the Centenary.
 There was a Boat Club and badminton, handball, hockey and even polo were played.
 Scouting was introduced at the earliest opportunity.
-Angling is another passion in the village with the River Mourne one of the best salmon rivers in Europe, and cricket and football are synonymous with Sion Mills!
+Angling is another passion in the village with the River Mourne one of the best salmon rivers in Europe, Flood Water Damage Repair Omaha Nebraska.
+Fast response time for water damage restoration in Omaha, NE. and cricket and football are synonymous with Sion Mills!

 From the outset, the Herdmans made it a policy not to discriminate between the denominations in any way, and provided work, housing and schooling for all.
 In 1876, there were 136 householders in the village – 68 Catholic; 68 Protestant, and in 1888 Emerson Herdman told James Christie from America, “I find it wise to give neither religion a preponderance, and to hold my people of both religions to a common standard of fidelity and efficiency.”
 In fact, how strongly the Herdmans cared about non-sectarianism is shown by the following advertisement.